alexandregz/twofactor_gauthenticator/README.md

 This RoundCube plugin adds the Google 2-step verification to the login proccess.

-You can use [google-authenticator](https://code.google.com/p/google-authenticator/) and insert the secret generated into the config, also recovery codes
+You can use [google-authenticator](https://code.google.com/p/google-authenticator/) and insert the secret generated into the config, also recovery codes.
+It works with all TOTP applications complains [RFC 6238](https://www.rfc-editor.org/info/rfc6238)

 Some code by:
 [Ricardo Signes](https://github.com/rjbs)